cgabriel5/nodecliac/README.md

 > Uninstalls nodecliac.

-- `--rcfilepath`: Path of rcfile used in setup to remove changes from.
+- `--rcfile`: Path of rcfile used in setup to remove changes from.

 ###### Usage